Covid 19 coronavirus: Four more deaths, NZ death toll reaches 9, 17 new cases today

 Bloomfield rejected the suggestion that patients at Burwood Hospital - who were moved from Rosewood when the rest home got a coronavirus case - had been essentially left to die.

-He said a third of deaths each year happened in palliative care, and the residents in Burwood are receiving the same treatment as they would have in Rosewood.
+The residents in Burwood are receiving the same treatment as they would have in Rosewood, he added.

-The deaths reported today from Burwood were in their 80s and 90s and had underlying health conditions, making them more vulnerable to the effects of Covid-19.

-He said the two new fatalities in Burwood were not treated in ICU, and that would have been decision made by those families in conjunction with health experts.
+The two new fatalities in Burwood were not treated in ICU, and he said that would have been a decision made by those families in conjunction with health experts.

 READ MORE: